capogreco/blog.science.family/posts/240305_blog_instructions.md

 - to save your changes you need to **add**, **commit**, and **push** them to your repo.
 You can do this by presing the Source Control button on the left, which should look something like this: ![Source Control icon](/240305_blog_instructions/source_control.png)
 - add a short but desciptive message about the changes you made, and press "Commit"

+## Deno Deploy
+Unfortunately, if you have just made a brand new GitHub acccount, Deno Deploy will make you wait a week before letting you sign in.

+1. if you are able to, go to [Deno Deploy](https://deno.com/deploy) and click "Sign in"
+2. click "New Project"
+3. select your GitHub username from the "Select User or Organisation" drop-down menu
+4. select your blog repo from the "Select Repository" drop-down menu
+5. click "Create & Deploy"
+6. once deployed, the URLs of your deployed blog should be visible.
+You can go to the site by clicking "View"
+7. Deno automatically updates the site any time you commit & push changes to your GitHub repo.

 ## Building locally
 In order to build locally you will need a few things installed on your computer.
 - macOS